Skip to main content

 Description

-NameEnter a datasource name.
+NameEnter a data source name.

 ConnectionSelect the connection method.
 The console currently supports IP Address, Gateway, and SSH Tunnel.